• Jump to Content »

 Ten years ago today I was taping myself whilst cycling, so bear with me if you dare:

-Tuesday, twenty past three-ish, in the shade of a tree.
-On the Old Camden Road, heading towards Camden having had a food stop in Hartsville - a mainly white town compared with Bennettsville where I where I stayed last night, which was a black town.
+Tuesday, twenty past 3-ish, in the shade of a tree.
+On the Old Camden Road, heading towards Camden having had a food stop in Hartsville - a mainly white town compared with Bennettsville where I stayed last night, which was a black town.

 Fifty-six miles on the clock.
 Most of these cars wave at you like there, little one or two-fingered waves off the steering wheel.
 And I wave back.
 If people are waving at you from the gardens, hand up and a quick flick of the wrist forward, like a salute almost.
 Some of the black guys kind of point at you in slow motion, almost as if they’re shooting you.